salus-rai/Salus/responsible-ai-mfe/README.md

      fetches configuration values from Nginx during server deployment.

 6. Start the Application
-        In the root folder, run the following command to start the application:
+        In the root folder(e.g., D:\Infosys-Responsible-AI-Toolkit\responsible-ai-mfe), run the following command to start the application:
         ```
             npm start
         ```